mikemimik/fs-notes-app/README.md

 We are using association (instead of nesting) here because a User is it's own entity and can be linked to many different notes.

 Next up, we are going to add some logic to our User model to deal with passwords!
 Right now our User model is just saving the password as plain text, this is not secure at all!
 We will be using a library called `bcrypt` to hash our passwords.

 In order to secure our passwords, we need two things:
-1. A 'pre' save hook that will hash the password before saving the user record into the database
+1. A pre-save hook that will hash the password before saving the user record into the database
 2. A compare password method that can decrypt a provided password and check it against the password saved in the database.

 In the `userModel.js` file, add the following code: